-- 2 To qualify for the Bachelor of Health Science (Nursing), a student must achieve 360 points with 135 points at level 6 and 120 points at level 7 by successfully completing the requirements in the structure below. - 3 A student who is granted admission to the programme on the basis of being a Registered Nurse and who qualifies for prior learning credit of: - (a) 240 points, must achieve 120 points including 556301, 527188, and 90 points from the papers listed in the Bachelor of Health Science (Nursing) and Bachelor of Health Science tables. - (b) 300 points, must achieve 60 points including 556301, 527188 and 30 points from the papers listed in the Bachelor of Health Science (Nursing) and Bachelor of Health Science tables. - 4 A student who is completing this degree pursuant to 3(a) and 3(b) above must have their course of study approved by the programme leader. - 5 A student must successfully complete the clinical requirements as detailed in the programme handbook. - 6 A student who is a New Zealand Registered Nurse is exempted from 5 above.
+- 2 To qualify for the Bachelor of Health Science (Nursing), a student must achieve 360 points with 135 points at level 6 and 120 points at level 7 by successfully completing the requirements in the structure below. - 3 A student who is granted admission to the programme on the basis of being a Registered Nurse and who qualifies for prior learning credit of: - (a) 240 points, must achieve 120 points including 556301, 527188, and 90 points from the papers listed in the Bachelor of Health Science (Nursing) and Bachelor of Health Science tables. - (b) 300 points, must achieve 60 points including 556301, 527188 and 30 points from the papers listed in the Bachelor of Health Science (Nursing) and Bachelor of Health Science tables - 4 A student who is completing this degree pursuant to 3(a) and 3(b) above must have their course of study approved by the programme leader. - 5 A student must successfully complete the clinical requirements as detailed in the programme handbook. - To be eligible to continue in the Bachelor of Health Science (Nursing), a student must have successfully completed 555101, 555201, 555301, 555401 or 555339, or their equivalents, and will normally be expected to maintain a B grade average or higher across these papers. - 7 A student who has not met the requirements in 6 above may be required by the examination board to transfer their enrolment and reassign the completed papers to a non-clinical degree. - 8 A student who is a New Zealand Registered Nurse is exempted from 5 above.

-- 7 The examination board may grant prior learning credit to the following students: - (a) a Registered Nurse up to 240 points. - (b) a Registered Nurse whose application is based on relevant additional prior learning undertaken within the previous five years up to 300 points. - (c) a student who is not a New Zealand Registered Nurse and whose application is based on prior learning undertaken within the previous five years - up to 120 points. - (d) a student who is not a New Zealand Registered Nurse but who holds an appropriate bachelor's or master's degree that has been taught in English - up to 120 points.
+- 9 The examination board may grant prior learning credit to the following students: - (a) a Registered Nurse up to 240 points. - (b) a Registered Nurse whose application is based on relevant additional prior learning undertaken within the previous five years - up to 300 points. - (c) a student who is not a New Zealand Registered Nurse and whose application is based on prior learning undertaken within the previous five years - up to 120 points.

+(d) a student who is not a New Zealand Registered Nurse but who holds an appropriate bachelor's or master's degree that has been taught in English - up to $120~\rm points$.